 Decide how you want to give back this year and put it in the budget.
 There are lots of ways to give during the holidays, and they don’t all require money.
 You can make a significant impact with little or no money.
 Consider donating your time and energy to help a variety of causes.

-If you want to give in more significant ways, decide now how much and put it in the budget.
+If you want to give in more significant ways, decide now how much and put it in your plan.
 Brainstorm with your family ways to give back and get everyone involved.
 Here are 6 ways to give back this holiday season for more ideas.
 Set a budget for giving and see how you can have the most impact with it.

 Start Your Budget for the Holidays Now